I. William Zartman

-Ira William Zartman is Professor Emeritus at the Paul H. Nitze School of Advanced International Studies (SAIS) of Johns Hopkins University.
+Ira William Zartman (January 9, 1932 – July 28, 2025) was an American academic who was a professor at the Paul H. Nitze School of Advanced International Studies (SAIS) of Johns Hopkins University.
 He earlier directed the school's Conflict Management and African Studies programs.
-He holds the Jacob Blaustein Chair in International Organizations and Conflict Resolution.
-He is a founder and current Board Chairman of the International Peace and Security Institute (IPSI).
+He held the Jacob Blaustein Chair in International Organizations and Conflict Resolution.
+He was a founder and board chairman of the International Peace and Security Institute (IPSI).
+Zartmann died in Silver Spring, Maryland, on July 28, 2025, at the age of 93.